hanzcvr/ChilloutVR_ToS_Tracker/behaviour_guidelines.md

-Using platform features to simulate fetish activities Creating scenarios where others become unwilling participants Broadcasting or demonstrating fetish behaviours in public spaces
-Exception: Age-play related attire (pacifiers, diapers, etc.) constitutes 'passive exhibitionism' and is prohibited in public instances.
-Standard fetish clothing such as collars and harnesses worn as fashion are permitted.
-Fetish discussions should follow appropriate social context; casual conversation among willing participants is permitted, while unsolicited fetish topics directed at strangers is prohibited.
+Using platform features to simulate fetish activities Creating scenarios where others become unwilling participants Broadcasting or demonstrating fetish behaviours in public spaces Fetish discussions should follow appropriate social context; casual conversation among willing participants is permitted, while unsolicited fetish topics directed at strangers is prohibited.